 Vice-Commander, Secretary, and

-We have one nominee for the position of Commander, two nominees for the position of Vice-Commander, and one nominee for the position of Secretary and one nominee for Director-at-Large.
+We have one nominee for the position of Commander, one nominee for the position of Vice-Commander, and one nominee for the position of Secretary and one nominee for Director-at-Large.
 Voting will take place immediately prior to the December 17th General Membership Meeting in the Magnolia Center.

 If you are unable to attend the meeting, please submit an absentee ballot to Director-at-Large Joe Depergola at any time prior to the meeting.
 Click on the Absentee Ballot below to download a printable copy and follow the directions on the Ballot for submitting your vote, or download a printable Proxy Appointment.
 Please fill in the information and hand it to your designated voting Proxy TOVA Member.

 Email Sheldon at firstname.lastname@example.org for mailing or hand-delivery instructions - note that email or telephone votes will not be permitted.